followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/070 Data Editing/20 Editing in UI/50 Form Mode.md

-The form editing mode is technically equivalent to the [row mode](/Documentation/Guide/Widgets/DataGrid/Data_Editing/#Editing_in_UI/Row_Mode).
+﻿The form editing mode is technically equivalent to the [row mode](/Documentation/Guide/Widgets/DataGrid/Data_Editing/#Editing_in_UI/Row_Mode).
 The only difference is a visual presentation of a row in the editing state.

 When a row is being edited in the form mode, it transforms into a form as shown at the screenshot below.